Authored by the expert who managed and guided the team behind the Luxembourg Property Pack

 Can I own land in my own name in Luxembourg City right now?

-Yes, foreigners can own land in their own name in Luxembourg City, whether it is the land under a house or your proportional share of land under a co-owned apartment building.
+Yes, a foreign individual can own land in their own name in Luxembourg City in 2026, including the plot under a house or a share of the land attached to an apartment building.

 As of 2026, what other key foreign-ownership rules or limits should I know in Luxembourg City?